2016 Democratic Party presidential primaries

-Presidential primaries and caucuses were organized by the Democratic Party to select the 4,051 delegates to the 2016 Democratic National Convention held July 25–28 and determine the nominee for president in the 2016 United States presidential election.
+Presidential primaries and caucuses were organized by the Democratic Party to select the 4,051 delegates to the 2016 Democratic National Convention held July 25–28 and determine the nominee for President in the 2016 United States presidential election.
 The elections took place within all fifty U.S. states, the District of Columbia, five U.S. territories, and Democrats Abroad and occurred between February 1 and June 14, 2016.
+This was the first time the Democratic primary had nominated a woman for president.

-A total of six major candidates entered the race starting April 12, 2015, when former Secretary of State and New York Senator Hillary Clinton formally announced her second bid for the presidency.
+Six major candidates entered the race starting April 12, 2015, when former Secretary of State and New York Senator Hillary Clinton formally announced her second bid for the presidency.
 She was followed by Vermont Senator Bernie Sanders, former Governor of Maryland Martin O'Malley, former Governor of Rhode Island Lincoln Chafee, former Virginia Senator Jim Webb and Harvard Law Professor Lawrence Lessig.
-A draft movement was started to encourage Massachusetts Senator Elizabeth Warren to seek the presidency, but Warren declined to run, as did incumbent Vice President Joe Biden.
+A draft movement was started to encourage Massachusetts Senator Elizabeth Warren to seek the presidency.
+Warren declined to run, as did incumbent Vice President Joe Biden.
 Webb, Chafee, and Lessig withdrew prior to the February 1, 2016, Iowa caucuses.

 Clinton won Iowa by the closest margin in the history of the state's Democratic caucus to date.
 O'Malley suspended his campaign after a distant third-place finish, leaving Clinton and Sanders as the only two candidates.
 The race turned out to be more competitive than expected, with Sanders decisively winning New Hampshire, while Clinton subsequently won Nevada and won a landslide victory in South Carolina.
 Clinton then secured numerous important wins in each of the nine most populous states including California, New York, Florida, and Texas, while Sanders scored various victories in between.
 He then laid off a majority of staff after the New York primary and Clinton's multi-state sweep on April 26.
 On June 6, the Associated Press and NBC News stated that Clinton had become the presumptive nominee after reaching the required number of delegates, including both pledged and unpledged delegates (superdelegates), to secure the nomination.
 In doing so, she became the first woman to ever be the presumptive nominee of any major political party in the United States.
-On June 7, Clinton officially secured a majority of pledged delegates after winning in the California and New Jersey primaries.
-President Barack Obama, Vice President Joe Biden and Senator Elizabeth Warren formally endorsed Clinton on June 9.
-Sanders confirmed on June 24 that he would vote for Clinton over Donald Trump in the general election and formally endorsed Clinton on July 12 in Portsmouth, New Hampshire.
+On June 7, Clinton secured a majority of pledged delegates after winning in the California and New Jersey primaries.
+President Barack Obama, Vice President Joe Biden and Senator Elizabeth Warren endorsed Clinton on June 9.
+Sanders confirmed on June 24 that he would vote for Clinton over Donald Trump in the general election and endorsed Clinton on July 12 in Portsmouth, New Hampshire.